zephyrproject-rtos/zephyr/doc/application/application.rst

    - ``qemu_x86`` to emulate running on an x86-based board
    - ``qemu_cortex_m3`` to emulate running on an ARM Cortex M3-based board

 #.
-Run this console command from the build directory, :file:`~/app/build`, to
+Run this console command from the build directory, :file:`<home>/app/build`,
-   flash the compiled Zephyr binary and run it in QEMU:
+   to flash the compiled Zephyr binary and run it in QEMU:

    .. code-block:: console

-      $ make run
+      ninja run

 #.
 Press :kbd:`Ctrl A, X` to stop the application from running
    in QEMU.